Control of a spin qubit in a lateral GaAs quantum dot based on symmetry of gating potential: Applications: infinite-wall equilateral triangle, square, and rectangular potential

 The results presented in the previous Section fully explain the dependence of the Rabi frequency and spin relaxation rate on the spin-orbit angle, magnetic field direction, and the relative orientation of the gating potential with respect to the crystallographic frame.

-However, symmetry arguments itself can not provide us with a qualitative estimation of the spin relaxation rate, corresponding to the phonon allowed spin qubit lifetime.
-Since $\Gamma_{\uparrow\downarrow}$ is known for the harmonic gating~\cite{MSL16}, we wish to compare the phonon induced spin relaxation rate of other confinement potentials with the known values.
-To this end, we analyze the spin qubit confined inside an equilateral triangle, square and rectangular gating potential (see FIG.~\ref{TQDRQD})
+However, symmetry arguments alone cannot provide us with a qualitative estimation of the spin relaxation rate, corresponding to the phonon-allowed spin qubit lifetime.
+Since $\Gamma_{\uparrow\downarrow}$ is known for the harmonic gating~\cite{MSL16}, we wish to compare the phonon-induced spin relaxation rate of other confinement potentials with the known values.
+To this end, we analyze the spin qubit confined inside the infinite-wall equilateral triangle, square, and rectangular gating potential (see FIG.~\ref{TQDRQD}):